Mohini-Potwar/Python/README.md

 # Python

 Hello Everyone,,
-I created a Python project to make radha krishna i loved how it turn out !!!
+I created a Python project to make radha krishna i loved how it turn out!!